t-taormina/t-taormina/README.md

 - My name is Tyler Taormina.
 - I am an Undergrad studying Computer Science at Portland State University(Est Grad Spring 2024).
 - I am currently building projects in C and Python
-- I am also starting to keep writeups from CTFs in the Security repository.
+- I am also starting to keep writeups for interesting CTF problems in the Security repository.
 I generally work on reverse engineerin, web, and pwn problems.
-- I can be reached by my email taormina.dev@gmail.com
+- I can be reached by my email taormina.dev@gmail.com 📫
 <!--
 **till-t/till-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.